-SO 308 STATISTICAL ANALYSIS IN SOCIOLOGY AND CRIMINOLOGY (Statistical Reasoning)
+SO 311 STATISTICAL ANALYSIS IN SOCIOLOGY (Statistical Reasoning) [Formerly SO/CJ 308]

-An introduction to descriptive and inferential statistical methods as applied to research in sociology and criminology.
+An introduction to descriptive and inferential statistical methods as applied to research in sociology.
 Topics include measures of central tendency, dispersion, hypothesis testing using parametric and nonparametric tests, contingency table analysis, t-tests, analysis of variance, correlation and regression.
 The Statistical Package for the Social Sciences (SPSS) will be used throughout the course.
-Prerequisite: SO 306.
+Prerequisite: SO 101 and SO 210 (formerly SO/CJ 306).
+May not earn credit for both SO/CJ 308 and CJ 311.